 Clearly, the announcement of IBM QRadar XDR Connect marks only the beginning.
 Our Research team continues to work closely with practitioners and our product teams from IBM Security to invent new technologies and methodologies, many of which are already underway, and soon may be enhancing the feature set of IBM QRadar XDR Connect and IBM Cloud Pak for Security.
 Stay tuned!

-To learn more about AI and automation innovations from IBM Research that are part of XDR Connect, join us for a webinar on November 8 at 10:00am ET:
+Watch the video to learn more about AI and automation innovations from IBM Research that are part of XDR Connect:

 Security: We’re designing systems to secure the hybrid cloud and AI for sensitive datasets to ensure organizations can continue to operate safely and securely.

 Security Analysis at Scale: We're working to build trusted systems that can proactively help organizations defend against attacks, by identifying bugs and vulnerabilities in code and systems, securing them, and preventing them from being exploited.